-|An ugly scar testifies to the stylish cast iron balcony that graced the parlor level of the once-elegant merchant class home.|
+|An ugly scar testifies to the stylish cast iron balcony that graced the parlor level of the once-elegant merchant class home.

-As the Civil War ended and New York slowly returned to normal, 21st Street block between Sixth and Seventh Avenues was still a respectable residential block.
+As the Civil War ended and New York slowly returned to normal, the 21st Street block between Sixth and Seventh Avenues was still a respectable residential block.
 The house at No. 167 was a commodious 25 feet wide--little different from some of the sumptuous mansions nearer Fifth Avenue.
 But this house was built for an upper middle class owner, not a millionaire.

 The Italianate-style residence was three stories tall above the English basement--a significant story shorter than its grander counterparts.
 And the eye-catching decorative lintels and cornice were precast and chosen from a catalog rather than custom-designed for the client.